PVH (NYSE:PVH) Issues Q2 Earnings Guidance

 PVH (NYSE:PVH – Get Free Report) issued an update on its second quarter earnings guidance on Tuesday morning.
 The company provided EPS guidance of $2.25 for the period, compared to the consensus EPS estimate of $2.20.
 The company issued revenue guidance of $2.05-2.07 billion, compared to the consensus revenue estimate of $2.07 billion.
 PVH also updated its FY 2024 guidance to 11.000-11.250 EPS.

-PVH (NYSE:PVH – Get Free Report) last announced its quarterly earnings data on Tuesday, June 4th.
+PVH (NYSE:PVH – Get Free Report) last issued its earnings results on Tuesday, June 4th.
 The textile maker reported $2.45 earnings per share (EPS) for the quarter, topping the consensus estimate of $2.14 by $0.31.
-The firm had revenue of $1.95 billion during the quarter, compared to analysts’ expectations of $1.93 billion.
-PVH had a return on equity of 12.96% and a net margin of 7.20%.
-The company’s revenue for the quarter was down 9.5% compared to the same quarter last year.
-During the same period last year, the business posted $2.14 earnings per share.
-Equities analysts predict that PVH will post 10.92 EPS for the current year.
+PVH had a net margin of 7.53% and a return on equity of 13.13%.
+The company had revenue of $1.95 billion for the quarter, compared to analysts’ expectations of $1.93 billion.
+During the same quarter last year, the company posted $2.14 earnings per share.
+The firm’s quarterly revenue was down 9.5% on a year-over-year basis.
+Research analysts expect that PVH will post 10.98 earnings per share for the current year.

 PVH Announces Dividend

-PVH announced that its Board of Directors has approved a stock repurchase plan on Monday, April 1st that allows the company to repurchase $2.00 billion in outstanding shares.
-This repurchase authorization allows the textile maker to repurchase up to 24% of its shares through open market purchases.
-Shares repurchase plans are usually an indication that the company’s management believes its shares are undervalued.
+PVH declared that its board has authorized a stock buyback program on Monday, April 1st that allows the company to repurchase $2.00 billion in outstanding shares.
+This repurchase authorization allows the textile maker to purchase up to 24% of its stock through open market purchases.
+Stock repurchase programs are usually a sign that the company’s management believes its shares are undervalued.

-A number of analysts have recently issued reports on the company.
-JPMorgan Chase & Co. lifted their price target on PVH from $146.00 to $157.00 and gave the stock an overweight rating in a research note on Monday, April 8th.
-Barclays lowered their price target on PVH from $157.00 to $149.00 and set an overweight rating on the stock in a research note on Thursday, April 4th.
-Jefferies Financial Group initiated coverage on PVH in a research note on Tuesday, April 30th.
-They issued a hold rating and a $115.00 price target on the stock.
-UBS Group lifted their price objective on PVH from $158.00 to $159.00 and gave the stock a buy rating in a research report on Wednesday, April 3rd.
-Finally, Evercore ISI lifted their price objective on PVH from $130.00 to $140.00 and gave the stock an outperform rating in a research report on Monday.
-Four equities research analysts have rated the stock with a hold rating and thirteen have given a buy rating to the stock.
-According to MarketBeat, the company has a consensus rating of Moderate Buy and an average price target of $130.69.
+Several research analysts have weighed in on the stock.
+Citigroup decreased their price target on shares of PVH from $139.00 to $120.00 and set a neutral rating on the stock in a research report on Wednesday, April 3rd.
+TD Cowen raised their price objective on shares of PVH from $150.00 to $160.00 and gave the company an outperform rating in a research report on Wednesday, March 20th.
+Wedbush restated an outperform rating and set a $128.00 price objective on shares of PVH in a research report on Wednesday.
+Morgan Stanley raised their price objective on shares of PVH from $110.00 to $120.00 and gave the company an equal weight rating in a research report on Thursday.
+Finally, Guggenheim raised their target price on shares of PVH from $120.00 to $140.00 and gave the company a buy rating in a research note on Tuesday, April 2nd.
+Four research analysts have rated the stock with a hold rating and thirteen have given a buy rating to the stock.
+According to data from MarketBeat, the company presently has an average rating of Moderate Buy and an average target price of $134.19.

-In related news, EVP James Holmes sold 3,000 shares of the business’s stock in a transaction dated Thursday, April 11th.
-The stock was sold at an average price of $108.39, for a total value of $325,170.00.
-Following the completion of the sale, the executive vice president now directly owns 13,904 shares of the company’s stock, valued at $1,507,054.56.
-The sale was disclosed in a filing with the SEC, which can be accessed through this link.
-Insiders own 1.00% of the company’s stock.
+In related news, EVP James Holmes sold 3,000 shares of PVH stock in a transaction dated Thursday, April 11th.
+The shares were sold at an average price of $108.39, for a total transaction of $325,170.00.
+Following the completion of the sale, the executive vice president now owns 13,904 shares in the company, valued at approximately $1,507,054.56.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+1.00% of the stock is currently owned by company insiders.

 PVH Company Profile